-To make the filling, place all the filling ingredients in a large bowl.
+- To make the filling, place all the filling ingredients in a large bowl.
 Stir to combine well.

 - Dust a work surface lightly with flour and flatten the ball of dough on it.
 With a floured rolling pin, roll the dough into a circle 2 inches wider than your pie pan and 1/8 inch thick.
 Roll from the center of the dough to the edge, giving it a slight turn after each roll.
 Carefully place the dough in the pie pan.

 - Pour the filling into the crust.
 Bake for 60 to 70 minutes, or until the pie is set in the middle and the outer edges of the filling start to crack.

 - Cool completely before cutting.

 Do you grow pumpkins in your garden?
-Do like to use pumpkins in other recipes?
+Do you like to use pumpkins in other recipes?
 We’d love to hear your ideas in the comments section below.
-Please see other Little House on the Prairie™ recipes for amazing old-fashioned foods.
+Please see other Little House on the Prairie recipes for amazing old-fashioned foods.

 The author drew ideas and inspiration from The Little House Cookbook: Frontier Foods from Laura Ingalls Wilder’s Classic Stories by Barbara M. Walker (New York: Harper & Row, 1979).
 You can read a review of this wonderful resource by clicking here.